 Helpful Related Links

 - American Dental Association (ADA).
-Glossary of dental terms.
-2015
+Glossary of Dental Clinical Terms.
+2024

 - American Academy of Cosmetic Dentistry® (AACD).
-Home page.
-2015
+Home Page.
+2024

-Back to top of Mouth Guards.
+Back to top of Mouth Guards

 Our mothers have all taught us consuming sweets causes cavities but that preventive dentistry can help counteract the effects.
 The first thing to know is that this is not exactly correct.
 The bacteria in plaque feasts on residual sugar left on teeth.
 This creates lactic acid build up which lowers the pH surrounding the teeth,…